Osborne says vindicated by growth rebound, vows to stay on course

 However, the economy remains smaller than before the financial crisis and Osborne stressed that Britain faced more spending cuts in the years ahead to rebalance its public finances and restore the economy to health.

-Alan Clarke at Scotiabank said an earlier and lower peak in the national debt than previously forecast could see Britain regain triple-A credit ratings.
-Standard & Poor's is the only one of the three main agencies to still have Britain on the top rating after Moody's and Fitch took the UK down a notch this year.
+Alan Clarke at Scotiabank said an earlier and lower peak in the national debt than previously forecast could see Britain recover its triple-A credit ratings.
+Standard & Poor's is the only one of the three main agencies to still have Britain on the top rating after Moody's and Fitch took their UK ratings down a notch this year.

-Moody's, however, said later on Thursday that Britain's "ongoing fiscal challenges" meant it was not thinking about upgrading the rating any time soon.
+"I think the UK credit rating could be revised up to triple A again because the factors that caused the downgrade previously have now improved so I wouldn't be surprised to see us upgraded, or at least the outlook upgraded," Clarke said.

 The economic rebound and government measures to promote property purchases have helped push up property prices.
 In a reflection of concerns about a price bubble in London's property market, Osborne announced the introduction of capital gains tax for foreigners who own a British property which is not their primary residence.

-"For all their complacent boasts, after three damaging and wasted years, for most people ... there is still no recovery at all," Ed Balls, Labour's top economics official, told parliament.
+"For all their complacent boasts, after three damaging and wasted years, for most people ... there is still no recovery at all," Balls told parliament.

-"The whole country will have seen today that for all his boasts and utterly breathtaking complacency, the Chancellor (George Osborne) is in complete denial."
+"The whole country will have seen today that for all his boasts and utterly breathtaking complacency, the Chancellor (finance minister George Osborne) is in complete denial."

 The government sought to show voters it can help offset the impact of stubborn inflation which has eaten into their wages for several years.